North AmericaSurfing Destinations

 When to surf in Kauai

 The best time to surf on the island of Kauai, Hawaii is mostly through the winter months from November to April.
-During this time, big and consistent swells push through the north Pacific and send perfect waves on Kauai’s west and north shores.
+During this time, big and consistent swells push through the north Pacific Ocean and send perfect waves on Kauai’s west and north shores.
+Surf spots like Hanalei Bay, Tunnels, Polihale and Hideaway offer great conditions all winter long.

-During the summer months, from May to October, Kauai still receive amazing waves from the south Pacific which will turn on surf spots like Poipu and Pakala.
+During the summer months, from May to October, Kauai still receive amazing waves from the south Pacific which will turn on surf spots like Poipu and Pakala, on the south facing shores.

 January-FebruaryMarch-AprilMay-JuneJuly-AugustSeptember-OctoberNovember-December